unixpickle/cbyge/README.md

 Once I had enough of the protocol worked out, I created an API for it.
 This API can list devices, get their statuses, and update various properties of the devices (e.g. brightness and color tone).
 Surprisingly, I found my API to be much faster and more reliable than the app itself.
 It seems that trying to use Bluetooth or WiFi before falling back to a remote server causes the app to be much flakier and less reliable than it could be.

 As a final note, I don't own all of the devices supported by this app, so I wasn't motivated (or easily able) to reverse-engineer how these devices would work.
-For example, I have no full-RGB bulbs, although I'd love to get some. hashtag sponsorship deal?
+For example, the same company produces smart outlets, sensors, and light switches.